-This document sets out the requirements for EPA for the Pharmacy technician fully integrated apprenticeship standard.
+This document sets out the requirements for EPA for the Pharmacy technician statutory integrated apprenticeship standard.
 It is for the end-point assessment organisations (EPAO), that must be an organisation recognised by the GPhC to provide a recognised awarding organisation qualification or accredited programme provided by a recognised training provider leading to registration as a Pharmacy technician, who need to know how EPA for this apprenticeship must operate.
 It will also be of interest to apprentices and their employers.

-Full time apprentices will typically spend at least 24 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
+Full time apprentices will typically spend at least 24 months on-programme (before the gateway) working towards the occupational standard.

-The 24-month minimum on-programme period is a requirement of General Pharmaceutical Council for the registration of Pharmacy Technicians.
+The 24-month minimum work experience period is a requirement of General Pharmaceutical Council for the registration of Pharmacy Technicians.